bentoml/OpenLLM/README.md

 query via WebUI, CLI, our Python/Javascript client, or any HTTP client.

-⛓️ **Freedom To Build**: First-class support for LangChain, BentoML and HuggingFace that allows you to easily create your own AI apps by composing LLMs with other models and services.
+⛓️ **Freedom To Build**: First-class support for LangChain, BentoML and Hugging Face that allows you to easily create your own AI apps by composing LLMs with other models and services.

 🎯 **Streamline Deployment**: Automatically generate your LLM server Docker